9th Dec 2024

 What Types of Fittings Are Used in HPLC?

-There are two types of fittings commonly found in all HPLC systems.
-Low-pressure fittings are used to make connections up to the inlet of the HPLC pump, and high-pressure fittings are utilized to make the connections from the outlet of the HPLC pump and throughout the flow path until the detector.
-The plumbing from the detector to the waste collection system, once again, uses low-pressure fittings.
+There are two main types of fittings used in HPLC systems.
+Low-pressure fittings are used to connect components up to the inlet of the HPLC pump, while high-pressure fittings are used from the pump outlet through the flow path to the detector.
+Low-pressure fittings are again used for the plumbing from the detector to the waste collection system.

 Flangless Fittings Are Chrom Tech’s Most Popular Low-Pressure Fitting